plone/plone.directives.form/README.txt

     def default_title(data):
         return data.context.suggested_title

 The decorator takes one or more discriminators.
-The available descriminators for `default_value` are:
+The available discriminators for ``default_value`` are:

 context
   The type of context (e.g. an interface)